grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 > Only handle the battery by the plastic frame.
 Bending, twisting, or impacting the battery may damage the battery, the device, and/or result in severe personal injury or property damage.
 Always use two hands when handling the battery.

 > [!IMPORTANT]
-> Place the battery somewhere where the battery cannot accidentally be contacted or damaged. **DO NOT** place anything on top of the battery.
+> Place the battery somewhere where the battery can't accidentally be contacted or damaged. **DO NOT** place anything on top of the battery.

 > [!IMPORTANT]
 > When disposing of the battery, ensure you are recycling according to local laws.